stevenmiller888/mind/Readme.md

 ## Features

-- Configurable - allows you to customize the network topology
+- Vectorized - uses a matrix implementation to process all training data simultaneously
 - Pluggable - apply transforms so you can pass in diverse datasets
-- Vectorized - uses a matrix implementation to process all inputs simultaneously
+- Configurable - allows you to customize the network topology

 ## Installation